quiver-team/quiver-feature/docs/rdma_details.md

 RDMA hosts use Queue Pair(QP) to communicate with each other.
 Nowadays, RNICs contains a pool of processing units(PUs) and we believe that requests in the same QP is always processed by the same PU to avoid cross-PU synchronization.
 But CPU is much powerful than a PU so if we only use one QP per RDMA client, the performance can be easily bottlenecked by the PU's ability.
 So we use multi QPs per RDMA client and dispatch READ requests evenly to these QPs to take full advantage of RNIC's parallel processing ability.

-### Rule 2: Sample A Few Requests to Set as Signaled
+### Rule 2: Only Set A Subset Of All Requests as Signaled

 Each RDMA read request can be set as signaled or unsignaled. <!--A CQE(Completion Query Entry) will be put into CQ(Completion Queue) if a signaled read request is completed and CPU can poll from CQ to check the status of this request.-->Signaled requests need CPU intervention but users can check result status by polling CQs(Completion Queue).
 Unsignaled requests dont involve CPU, but users have to decide their own way to check if these requests are completed successfully.